it985/my-stars/README.md

 *   [sorintlab/stolon](https://github.com/sorintlab/stolon) - PostgreSQL cloud native High Availability and more.

-*   [bytebase/bytebase](https://github.com/bytebase/bytebase) - World's most advanced database DevOps and CI/CD for Developer, DBA and Platform Engineering teams.
-T
+*   [bytebase/bytebase](https://github.com/bytebase/bytebase) - The GitLab/GitHub for database DevOps.
+World's most advanced database DevOps and CI/CD for Developer

 *   [cube2222/octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases